sanlocoz/monte-carlo/README.md

 ## What to do next?
-This is an on-going projects using Java, in the next version I will ad time events listener to better visualize monte-carlo simulation for pi estimation.
+This is the project as part of learning process using Java programming language.
+The program is not finished yet, because there is 'freeze' effects due to the waiting time for the finished state to be displayed.
+In the next version I will add events listener to better visualize the process of the simulation.

 ## Resources